 I’ve made many variations on the Levain cookie recipe copycat, and the big fat cookie recipe that comes closest is this one.
 The cookie in the first photo below is the copycat.

 And the cookie in this second photo is an actual Levain cookie.
-As you can see, it is scraggly and quite brown.
+As you can see, this big fat cookie is scraggly and quite brown.
 Sometimes my copycats do turn out as scraggly and sometimes they don’t.
 It depends on how I bake them and how long the dough has been chilled.

 The Levain cookie recipe copycat is a spin-off of Lisa’s original version from Art Culinaire, but I’ve made a few modifications to get the thick, brown, scraggly appearance of the original.
 I use bread flour, very cold European style butter, plus I bake the cookies in a convection oven.
 You can make the cookies with all-purpose flour and regular (American style) butter as well, and you can also use a regular oven as opposed to convection.
 In my personal experience comparing the two cookies side by side, using the bread flour, European butter and convection oven helps make the cookies more like their namesake, but those three things aren’t critical.

 Recently, I discovered a new secret ingredient (dry milk powder), so there’s yet another version in the works.

 - 2 sticks (8 oz) European style butter, very cold, chopped up (232 grams) -- Plugra